MI-OSiRIS/mi-osiris.github.io/components/tuning.md

 ## Network Tuning

-These are applied to every machine in OSiRIS:
+These are applied to every machine in OSiRIS.
+They are collected from a variety of sources including https://fasterdata.es.net/host-tuning/linux/ and others.

 <pre>
 net.core.optmem_max = 40960